arcosoph/nanowakeword/CONFIGURATION_GUIDE.md

     *   **Example:** `model_name: "jarvis_v2"`

 *   `output_dir`
-    *   **Description:** The root directory where all trained models and their associated assets (features, checkpoints, graphs) will be saved.
+    *   **Description:** The root directory where all trained models and their associated assets will be saved.
     *   **Type:** `string` (path)
     *   **Default:** `"./trained_models"`

 ### 2. Data Sources & Pipeline Control

-These parameters define where your data is located and which stages of the Nanowakeword pipeline should be executed.

 *   `positive_data_path`, `negative_data_path`
     *   **Description:** Paths to the folders containing your positive (wake word) and negative (non-wake word) audio samples.